The E. M. Viquesney Doughboy Database

 Picture

-The planter was recently painted blue as can be seen in this August 2011 photo by Laura Almquist, Atlanta, Georgia.
+The planter was once painted blue as can be seen in this August 2011 photo by Laura Almquist, Atlanta, Georgia.

 PARSONS, KANSAS